jacobposz/Transformers-A-Path-Towards-Autonomous-Machine-Intelligence-Vision/README.md

 ![image](https://user-images.githubusercontent.com/89123268/197679370-f6278ad9-4a4b-421a-87e9-3151550593c0.png)

 #### Contrastive Methods
-- many self supervised image training procedures are contrastive -> they'll have an image -> they are going to make 2 variations of that image ->  then, they'll take a third image from the database and will make a variation of that -> then, they use embedding models to embed all of the variations -> this will give a data point somewhere in high dimensional space
+- Many self supervised image training procedures are contrastive -> they'll have an image -> then they'll make 2 variations of that image ->  then, they'll take a third image from the database and will make a variation of that -> then, they use embedding models to embed all the variations -> this will give a data point somewhere in high dimensional space
-- you then try to pull the 2 variations from the same image together and push the variations from different images apart
+- You then try to pull the 2 variations from the same image together and push the variations from different images apart
-- contrastive training relies on you coming up with these negative samples
+- Contrastive training relies on you coming up with these training/negative samples
-- this quickly runs into problems (curse of dimensionality) so this whole approach of finding training examples/negative examples around a training example to do the contrastive training gets less and less tenable the higher the dimensions
-- therefore LeCun advertises for something different: regularized methods
+- this quickly runs into problems (curse of dimensionality),therefore LeCun advertises for something different: regularized methods

 #### Regularized Methods